itsbcit/container-nginx/README.md

 ## Default Behavior

-Running the image without any modifitcation gives default "Welcome to nginx!"
+Running the image without any modification gives default "Welcome to nginx!"

 Runs on port 8080